Paul Salvage Psychotherapy

 My consulting room and fees

-I work form my own private consulting room which is located at 10 The Drive in Hove.
+I work from my own private consulting room which is located at 10 The Drive in Hove.

 I am registered with AXA PPP, Aviva, and Health code and Bupa.